Topics on this page

 Are parents entitled to a minor’s income?

 In Maryland, your parents may be allowed to take control of the money you earn if you are under the age of 18.
-The Court of Appeals (Maryland's highest court) has stated that a parent has a right to a child’s earnings.
+The Supreme Court of Maryland (formerly the Court of Appeals) has stated that a parent has a right to a child’s earnings.
 However, that right may be lost in certain circumstances.
 For example, a parent's right to a child’s earnings can be lost where the parent abandons or neglects the child or forces the child to leave the home.

 Read the Case: Lucas v.
 Maryland Drydock Co., 182 Md.
 54 (Md.
 1943)